Pu Zhiqiang: Advocacy

 Pu has been involved in a number of high-profile freedom of speech cases in China, defending dissident writers and journalists.
 In 2004, he defended writers Chen Guidi and Wu Chuntao.
 The couple was facing libel charges for their portrayals of local Communist Party official Zhang Xide in their best-selling book A Survey of the Chinese Peasants.
 The case—and Pu's litigation in court—garnered international attention.
 Philip Pan of the Washington Post wrote that "by the time [Pu] finished his cross-examination, the mood in the courtroom had begun to change.
 When the trial ended three days later, ... it seemed as if Zhang – and the Communist Party itself – were the ones on trial."
 The same year, Pu won a landmark victory on behalf of the China Reform magazine, which was similarly facing libel charges for its critical reporting on a real estate developer.
 The court decided in the magazine's favor, ruling that journalists are entitled to legal immunity on the condition that their stories are based on a reasonably believable source, rather than hearsay or fabrication.

 In 2006, Pu represented dissident writer Wang Tiancheng, who charged that legal professor Zhou Yezhong had plagiarised over 5,000 words of his writings without attribution.
 Although the court recognized that plagiarism had occurred, it ultimately ruled that the copied material represented too small a portion of the Zhou's book to constitute a crime.
 Pu told the South China Morning Post that he believed the court's decision may have been politically motivated.
 In 2009, Pu represented Tan Zuoren, who documented deaths that occurred as a result of the 2008 Sichuan earthquake.

 In 2012, Pu represented artist Ai Weiwei when his company sued the Beijing tax authority.
 That same year, he also represented Tang Hui, who had been sent to a labor camp for peacefully petitioning against the sentences given to the people who raped her 11-year-old daughter, and then forced her into prostitution.
 Tang, who repeatedly petitioned officials in Yongzhou in her daughter's case, was eventually sentenced to 18 months in "re-education through labor" for "seriously disturbing the social order and exerting a negative impact on society."
-Tang's sentence sparked calls for the abolition of the system of re-education through labor.
+Tang's sentence sparked calls for the abolition of the supposed system of re-education through labor.
 Pu was one of three lawyers who defended Fang Hong, a dissident blogger who had been sentenced to one year in a labor camp for writing a poem mocking former Chongqing Communist Party chief Bo Xilai.
-Following Bo's fall from power following a corruption scandal, Fang filed to have his guilty verdict overturned, and sought compensation from the court.
+After Bo's fall from power over a corruption scandal, Fang filed to have his guilty verdict overturned.
+He also sought compensation from the court.

+Pu contends that the display of Mao Zedong's preserved remains at Chairman Mao Memorial Hall is a moral and legal violation of Mao's expressed wish for frugal socialist funeral.